putuhema/book-api/README.md

 # book-api

 ## What is API ?
-An **API** is a set of programming code that enables data transmission between one software porduct and nother.
+An **API** is a set of programming code that enables data transmission between one software porduct and another.
-It alos contains the terms of this data exchange.
+It also contains the terms of this data exchange.

 ### Routes
 `GET /api/books` get all the books records.